chef-boneyard/whitelist-node-attrs-cookbook/README.md

 attributes are still available throughout the chef run, but only those specifically listed will be saved to the server.

+# DEPRECATION
-### Note: this functionality now exists in Chef core
+This functionality now exists in Chef core therfore this cookbook is no longer necessary.
 [Whitelist attributes](https://docs.chef.io/attributes.html#whitelist-attributes)
 are supported in modern versions of Chef and are the recommended practice for managing node attributes.